backdrop-contrib/userprotect/README.txt

 This effectively amounts to no protections.
-It is suggested that you turn off as many default administrator bypass settings as possible, and set bypass settings for specific user administrators--this allows you to take advantage of the status, roles, deletion, openid and edit protections in a meaningful way.
+It is suggested that you turn off as many default administrator bypass settings as possible, and set bypass settings for specific user administrators--this allows you to take advantage of the status, roles, cancellation, openid and edit protections in a meaningful way.
 Because of the per-user bypass/protection settings for the anonymous and root user, this will also begin protecting those users, without compromising the root user's access to the entire site.

-Important note: In order to protect a user from deletion (by visiting user/X/cancel directly) and/or OpenID edits (by visiting user/X/openid directly), you must enable the 'delete' and/or 'openid' protection specifically.
+Important note: In order to protect a user from cancellation (by visiting user/X/cancel directly) and/or OpenID edits (by visiting user/X/openid directly), you must enable the 'cancel' and/or 'openid' protection specifically.
 Enabling 'all account edits' does not enable these protections!

 Also note that this module only provides protection against actions via the